 The usual starting destination for visitors is the city of Manila and its nearby attractions.
 The Intramuros area provides you with a glimpse of what the city was like centuries ago.
 Some of the streets have maintained their cobblestone material, and you’ll hear the slow plodding of horse-drawn kalesas (carriages) mixed with the honking of cars and screeching of tires.

 In this area, you can spend an afternoon getting lost in Fort Santiago, retracing the footsteps of the country’s National Hero (Jose Rizal) before his execution, exploring Casa Manila, and visiting old churches in Manila such as San Agustin Church.
+To maximize your time, you can take bamboo bicycle tour of Intramuros.

 If you want to have a good dinner AND watch a cultural performance, head to Barbara’s Restaurant in Intramuros, just across San Agustin Church.
 They offer a buffet type dinner and a Filipino folk dance performance afterwards, including tinikling (dancing over bamboo poles), kuratsa (courtship dance), cariñosa (flirtatious dance using handkerchiefs), and binasuan (balancing glasses on their heads and hands).